jundalisay/superb/content/en/research/socrates/the-economist/chapter-05.md

 {{< l a="Socrates" >}}
-To which Socrates= Nay, Critobulus, you full surely were aware that the operations of husbandry, no less than those of war, lie in the hands of the gods.
+Nay, Critobulus, you full surely were aware that the operations of husbandry, no less than those of war, lie in the hands of the gods.

 I am sure you will have noted the behaviour of men engaged in war; how on the verge of military operations they strive to win the acceptance of the divine powers; (24) how eagerly they assail the ears of heaven, and by dint of sacrifices and omens seek to discover what they should and what they should not do.
 So likewise as regards the processes of husbandry, think you the propitiation of heaven is less needed here?